jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

-You can use Dell SQL Optimizer (if installed) to tune the SQL for the selected session.
+You can use SQL Optimizer (if installed) to tune the SQL for the selected session.
 To do this, select a row in the grid and click **Optimize SQL**.